OpenArCloud/SpatialDDS-spec/README.md

 It's released to spark discussion—explore the spec, experiment, and join the conversation through issues or pull requests to help shape future iterations.

 This repository hosts version 1.2 of the specification along with related assets.
+See the [CHANGELOG](CHANGELOG.md) for version history.

 ## Repository structure